SasanLabs/VulnerableApp/docs/HOW-TO-USE.md

 3. Running it by **Building manually**, as VulnerableApp is a spring boot based application so for starting this application you need to import this project in IDE like eclipse or intellij.
 IDE should have buildship/gradle plugin.
 As this project is developed in eclipse so eclipse is recommended IDE for now.
 After importing the project, run the app and it should start a server and try to go to `http://<base-url>:9090` , for eg: `http://localhost:9090` url and a User Interface will guide you to next steps.

+#### As we are moving towards the goal of Distributed VulnerableApplication so if you are downloading latest code or you are accessing unreleased docker image please use following url `http://<base-url>:9090/VulnerableApp`.

 # How can Vulnerability Scanning tools use VulnerableApp ? #
 VulnerableApp is specifically designed for the Vulnerability Scanning Tools like ZAP wherein we expose vulnerability definitions via the following endpoints